kerenfu/JLDCF/README.md

 Results of our model on 7 benchmark datasets (NJU2K, NLPR, STERE, RGBD135, LFSD, SIP and DUT-RGBD) can be found:

 References
-[NJU2K] Depth saliency based on anisotropic centersurround difference.
+0. [NJU2K] Depth saliency based on anisotropic centersurround difference.
 In ICIP 2014.

-[NLPR] Rgbd salient object detection: A benchmark and algorithms.
+0.[NLPR] Rgbd salient object detection: A benchmark and algorithms.
 In ECCV 2014.

-[STERE] Leveraging stereopsis for saliency analysis.
+0.[STERE] Leveraging stereopsis for saliency analysis.
 In CVPR 2012.

-[RGBD135] Depth enhanced saliency detection method.
+0.[RGBD135] Depth enhanced saliency detection method.
 In International Conference on Internet Multimedia Computing and Service.
 ACM, 2014.

-[SIP] Rethinking RGB-D salient object detection: Models, datasets, and large-scale benchmarks.
+0.[SIP] Rethinking RGB-D salient object detection: Models, datasets, and large-scale benchmarks.
 IEEE TNNLS, 2020.

-[DUT-RGBD] Depth-induced multi-scale recurrent attention network for saliency detection.
+0.[DUT-RGBD] Depth-induced multi-scale recurrent attention network for saliency detection.
 In ICCV, 2019.

 # Dataset: